nilsteampassnet/teampass_doc/docs/manage/manage-groups.md

 This feature is disabled by default and is unsecure but it may be helpful.

-It's aim is to permit the Users of a Group to have the right to edit/modify all Items they have access to.
+Its aim is to permit the Users of a Group to have the right to edit/modify all Items they have access to.
 It will bypass the settings set for each Item.

 	Only activate this for a Group with limited Users.